relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/active_learning.md

 #### Using Results to Generate New Alerts (<u>Confident</u> in Accuracy)

-In this approach you're alerting on documents that you Machine Learning results believe could contain risk.
+In this approach you're alerting on documents that you Active Learning results believe could contain risk.
 This approach will catch document that don't hit on standard lexicons.

-1. Create a new saved search for the misconduct you are attempting to catch (eg. Insider Information Machine Learning)
+1. Create a new saved search for the misconduct you are attempting to catch (eg. Insider Information Active Learning)

-   1. Set the Saved Search conditions as where Machine Learning model rank is greater than *X* (eg. `CSR - Insider Information Cat.
+   1. Set the Saved Search conditions as where Active Learning model rank is greater than *X* (eg. `CSR - Insider Information Cat.
 Set::Category Rank` > `80`)
       1. Select the appropriate Rank Cutoff based on your Validation Test

-2. Navigate to Rules and create a new Alert Rule (eg. Insider Information via Machine Learning)
+2. Navigate to Rules and create a new Alert Rule (eg. Insider Information via Active Learning)

    1. Link the saved search created in Step 1 to this rule
    2. Don't add any terms or any other criteria to the rule

-3. Complete the Steps in the "Using Results to Advise Reviewers" section above to ensure a reviewer can see the Machine Learning results for the model while reviewing the document.
+3. Complete the Steps in the "Using Results to Advise Reviewers" section above to ensure a reviewer can see the Active Learning results for the model while reviewing the document.

    ![Machine Learning Rule](media/machine_learning/image-20210217170551927.png)

-If you are using Machine Learning results within Rule conditions, you want to make sure that your Machine Learning model has completed analyzing a document before the Rule begins to analyze it.
-You can set Rules to wait for a document to have Machine Learning results by updating the Saved Search for the `Normalized` setting within the `Rule Evaluation` Task.
+If you are using Active Learning results within Rule conditions, you want to make sure that your Active Learning model has completed analyzing a document before the Rule begins to analyze it.
+You can set Rules to wait for a document to have Active Learning results by updating the Saved Search for the `Normalized` setting within the `Rule Evaluation` Task.
 {: .info }

 #### Using Results to Remove Irrelevant Content (<u>Very Confident</u> in Accuracy)

-Once you are very confident in your Machine Learning models that identify irrelevant content, you are ready to use those results to actually remove those documents from being analyzed for alerts.
+Once you are very confident in your Active Learning models that identify irrelevant content, you are ready to use those results to actually remove those documents from being analyzed for alerts.

 1. Locate the Saved Search used for the `Omit from Alert Rules` functionality within the `Rules Evaluation` Task (See Trace Document Flow Overview section for more information)
 2. Update the Saved Search with "AND Machine Learning model rank is greater than *X*" (eg. AND `CSR - Spam Cat.
 Set::Category Rank` > `80`)